Residence Life Policies

 I. Political or religious proselytizing;

-Violation of these rules may result in immediate dismissal from residence, and possibly from enrollment at Trinity Washington University.
+Violation of these rules may result in immediate dismissal from residence, and possibly dismissal from Trinity Washington University.

 Judicial Policies and Governance in the Residence Halls